Have questions? We're here.

 Alaska Cruise Travel FAQs

-Alaska cruises range between $4000-$12000/person depending on the class and size of the ship, the ratio of guides to passengers, and the length of the cruise are major factors.
+Alaska expedition cruises vary depending on the class and size of the ship, the ratio of guides to passengers, and the trip length.
+Contact us for a breakdown of these costs based on the itinerary you are interested in.

 How far in advance should I reserve an Alaska cruise?

-Most of the top-tier small cruise ships fill up many months in advance, so in order to have the best selection, and even access to early bird deals we recommend reserving 6-9 months in advance.
+Most of the top-tier expedition cruises Alaska offers fill up many months in advance.
+In order to have the best selection (and even access to early bird deals), we recommend reserving 6-9 months in advance.

 How long should I spend in Alaska?

-For many, an Alaska cruise is a once-in-a-lifetime adventure, and the more time you spend exploring Alaska, the better chance you have of seeing more wildlife.
-That said, you'll need a minimum of 6 days for a cruise through a trip of two weeks is recommended that combines an expedition cruise with a trip to the wild Alaskan interior, such as Denali National Park.
+For many, an Alaskan cruise is a once-in-a-lifetime adventure.
+The more time you spend exploring the state, the better chance you have of seeing wildlife.
+That said, you'll need a minimum of 6 days for a cruise to Alaska, though a trip of two weeks is recommended.
+The latter combines an expedition small ship cruise to Alaska with a trip to the state’s wild interior, such as Denali National Park.

 Should I purchase travel insurance for my trip?

-We recommend you check out our Once You're Booked page for more information on buying travel insurance - it's always nice to know that you have it just in case.
+We recommend you check out our Once You're Booked page for more information on buying travel insurance for your Alaskan cruise.
+It's always nice to know that you have it just in case.

 Top Alaska Travel Destinations